Pixelguin/P4G-CEP-docs/docs/04_reloaded_ii_setup.md

 ![](img/04/executable_location.png)

 ## Create Desktop Shortcut
-Reloaded-II has to be called to inject mods into P4G.
+Reloaded II has to be called to inject mods into P4G.
 Just running the game through Steam will *not* inject any mods.

 If you would like to create a desktop shortcut to launch P4G and inject mods, click **Create Shortcut** under the *Actions* section on the left side of the window.